No767/No767/README.md

-### Hey there, I'm Noelle - aka No767
+### Hey there, I'm Noelle

-she/her/they/them | Student Developer | Member of the Robotics Eagle (Team 5507)
+she/they | Student Developer | Member of the Robotics Eagle (Team 5507)

 I spend my free time coding and contributing to open source projects.
-Mainly working in Python, but starting to learn Java

 Currently working on [Rin](https://github.com/No767/Rin)